 What Mirel is doing at MICA is pretty basic given his range of skills.
 At Goddard, he works across multiple engineering fields — from aerodynamic to cryogenic, electrical to optical — and when he describes his work with PIPER, you wonder how he has the spare time to make what can be a two-hour commute from Greenbelt to Baltimore.

-But Mirel is a fierce advocate of what he calls the democratization of engineering, the idea that society will be better off if more people understand basic engineering skills.
+But Mirel is a fierce advocate of what he calls the democratization of engineering, the idea that society will benefit if more people understand basic engineering skills.
 This belief is driven by his thoughts on the environment and the inevitable impact of global climate change.

 Instilling basic engineering skills into non- engineers is one reason why Mirel is at MICA.
 Another is that he simply likes working with artists and designers.